-Get the stone wet, apply even pressure.
+A: Get the stone wet, apply even pressure.
 Push the plate over the surface of the stone.
 Keep your strokes short.
-Use an X-pattern followed by small circles. (see this video)
+Use an X-pattern followed by small circles.

-Our research shows that lapping every 3-5 minutes significantly improves the accuracy and speed of sharpening.
-When the stone is flat, it is clean.
-When it’s clean, we are able to contact more surface area due to lack of resistance on the surface- less friction between and stone and steel.
-We want more friction and contact to bite- the particles in the stone get rounded and flattening resharpens the rounded surface- essentially resharpening the sharpening stone.
-Prepare the surface to sharpen your stone.
+A: Our research shows that lapping every 3-5 minutes significantly improves the accuracy and speed of sharpening.
+When the stone is flat and clean, we are able to contact more surface area.
+We want more friction and contact to bite the particles in the stone.
+Particles get rounded while sharpening and flattening, re-sharpens the rounded surface particles essentially re-sharpening the sharpening stone.
+Prepare the surface by sharpening/flattening your stone.

 Our NL-5 is designed to flatten finer grit stones.
 The star and hexagon pattern was designed specifically to groom the surface of fine grit stones.
 The edges of the star and hexagon structures do most of the work when flattening.
 With this pattern, we have maximized the number of edges on the plate and created lots of clearance between structures for slurry dispersion.
 This pattern leaves a very fine tight grain surface.

 Button Tech plate NL-8 has the same outside dimensions as the NL-4 and NL-5.
 It is easy to grip and significantly lighter than the NL-10.
 The pattern is designed to maximize edges and slurry clearance.
 Removal rates are higher than NL-5 due to the weight of the button plate.
 Surface finish is excellent on fine grit stones.